johanbook/docs/docs/development/testing/automated_testing/types_of_tests.md

 ## Unit Tests

-A **unit test** tests one aspect / functionality of an object and nothing more.
+A **unit test** tests a single piece of functionality of an object and nothing more.
 Unit tests should be fast and any time-consuming or external processes are typically mocked.
 You typically end up with many unit tests but as long as tests are useful, then the more the better.

+Is automated.
+Tests a single responsibility.
+Fast.
+Idempotent.
+Has no dependencies on other tests.
+Have a cyclomatic complexity of 1.

 ## End-To-End Tests